-You can get to Metsa Village in Hanno in about an hour from parts of Tokyo.
+By public transport: You can get to Metsa Village in Hanno in about an hour from parts of Tokyo.
 You can access Metsa Village from either Seibu Ikebukuro Line’s Hanno Station or from JR Hachiko Line’s Higashi Hanno station.
 Unfortunately, both are quite a walk to the resort, taking at least 35 minutes on foot.
 There are now direct buses to Metsa from both stations.

-© Lynda Hogan and Saitama With Kids, 2008-2019.
+© Lynda Hogan and Saitama With Kids, 2008-2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Lynda Hogan and Saitama With Kids with appropriate and specific direction to the original content.
 Source: legal and privacy